scrapy/scrapyd/docs/api.rst

 delproject.json
 ---------------

-Delete a project and its versions.
+Delete a project and its versions from :ref:`eggstorage`.

 Supported request methods
   ``POST``